Winnifred Kydd

 Mary Winnifred Kydd, CBE (died 1969), was a Canadian first-wave feminist, academic dean, and disarmament activist in the years leading up to World War II.
 Kydd was the President of the Montreal Council of Women, and then the National Council of Women of Canada.
 In that position, she was one of five women to be chosen as an official delegate to the League of Nations World Disarmament Conference.
 She was also the Dean of Women at Queen's University from 1934 until 1939.
 She was prominent in the leadership of the Girl Guides, and in addition to serving as the Chief Commissioner of the Girl Guides of Canada, she was the first Canadian to serve as Director of the World Association of Girl Guides and Girl Scouts.

 Early life and education

-Kydd attended the Trafalgar School for Girls in Montreal, starting her studies there in 1910 and graduating in 1919.
+Kydd attended the Trafalgar School for Girls in Montreal, Canada, starting her studies there in 1910 and graduating in 1919.
 Kydd then completed a BA degree at McGill University in 1923, and went on to also graduate with an M.A. degree with honours in economics and political science.
 While in Montreal, Kydd was involved in social work.

 After completing her M.A. degree Kydd won the Julius C. Strawbridge Fellowship to attend Bryn Mawr College, where she spent two years.
 Her academic studies focused on the status of women in Europe.